speakeztech/CloudflareFS/docs/WRANGLER_BYPASS_FEASIBILITY.md

-# Feasibility Analysis: Bypassing Wrangler & TOML for Direct Cloudflare Deployment
+# Feasibility Analysis: Code-First Cloudflare Deployment via F# Scripts

 ## Executive Summary

+**CloudflareFS champions code-first Infrastructure as Code (IaC)** where all configuration is expressed as F# code, not static configuration files.
+It is an express goal of this framework to make code-driven migrations and deployments a first-class consideration.
+While we may provide wrangler.toml export for backward compatibility with existing Cloudflare tooling, **stringifying configuration into TOML or YAML would be a giant step backward** from our vision of pure code-driven infrastructure.

-**YES, it is feasible to bypass wrangler.toml entirely** and deploy directly to Cloudflare using their REST APIs.
-After analyzing the wrangler source code (from `cloudflare/workers-sdk`), this approach is even more viable than initially thought.
+After analyzing the wrangler source code (from `cloudflare/workers-sdk`), deploying directly via REST APIs using F# configuration scripts is not only feasible but architecturally superior.
 CloudflareFS already has the foundation for this with the Management API layer, and the wrangler source reveals the exact metadata structure needed.

 ## Current State Assessment